stanton26/AppDefense/labs/v2/working-with-sddc-lab.md

 ![SDDC-Network-01](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/working-with-sddc-lab/sddc-login.jpg)

-Access VMware Cloud on AWS console using https://vmc.vmware.com and use your assigned login credentials ced##@vmware-hol.com.
+Access VMware Cloud on AWS console using https://vmc.vmware.com and use your assigned login credentials **ced##@vmware-hol.com**.

-After you login, you should see a single SDDC in the user interface following the naming format Student-Workshop-#.#.
+After you login, you should see a two single-node SDDC's in the user interface following the naming format Student-Workshop-#.#.
 An SDDC is a fully deployed environment including vSphere, NSX, vSAN and vCenter Server.
 Deployment of a fully configured SDDC takes about two hours so for the purposes of this lab, we have already deployed it for you.
 This SDDC is in the same state it would be if you have deployed it.
 Let's take a look at the SDDC properties.

 ![SDDC-Network-01](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/working-with-sddc-lab/sddc01.jpg)

+1. First identify your SDDC that is assigned to you (Student-Workshop-#.#).
-1. First click on View Details to open the SDDC properties.
+2. Click on View Details to open the SDDC properties.

 ![SDDC-Network-02](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/working-with-sddc-lab/sddc02.jpg)